Explosion Occurs In Berdyansk

 spotted

+"At the moment, the descent from the mountain through Zahidniy Ave is completely blocked.
+There are a large number of Russian soldiers in this area.
+Details are not yet disclosed," noted Galitsyna.

-As reported, in the temporarily occupied territories of the Zaporizhzhia region, the invaders have intensified filtration measures.
+As reported, the invaders have intensified filtration measures in the temporarily occupied territories of the Zaporizhzhia region.

 Legal Disclaimer: